Online I-9: Frequently Asked Questions

 - Click the refresh button and the transaction usually continues.
 If there is a system outage, you will be notified by email.

 When an international student arrives on campus, they must first check in with the International Office on campus so the SEVIS record can be activated.
 In Duluth, when the J-1 (or F-1) visa holder checks in with the Duluth International Office, a fax is sent to ISSS in the Twin Cities.
 The student's SEVIS record is activated and electronically sent to DHS.
-The SEVIS activation process for the Twin Cities and coordinate campuses is not a new procedure with E-Verify, but rather it's been the standard for years.
+The SEVIS activation process for the Twin Cities and coordinate campuses is not a new procedure with E-Verify; it's been the standard for years.

 The ISSS website explains the process for F-1 students (and departments) to follow when applying for a Social Security number.
 The student must have proof of a job (or job offer) and present that proof along with the standard documentation.
 ISSS has a template for the hiring department to complete for the student.